Minimalist Meal Prep: 5 Easy Tips for Beginners

 Why Minimalist Meal Prep Saves Time and Money

 Meal prep shouldn’t take over your Sunday—minimalism means focusing on simple, effective strategies.
-Fewer ingredients mean lower grocery bills, and less cooking time means more time for you.
+Fewer ingredients mean lower grocery bills and less cooking time means more time for you.
 These tips will help you prep meals in under an hour a week.

 1. One-Pot Meals